Democratic Bob Menendez of NJ wins re-election to Senate

 The race was particularly significant because Democrats sought to defend 26 seats, including 10 incumbents running in states that President Donald Trump won in 2016.

+AP VoteCast found most said that Trump was a factor in their vote, while a majority also said the country is headed in the wrong direction.

+AP VoteCast, an innovative nationwide survey of about 138,000 voters and nonvoters - including 3,800 voters and 664 nonvoters in the state of New Jersey - conducted for The Associated Press by NORC at the University of Chicago.

-The contest was closer than expected in part because of the 2015 corruption indictment against Menendez in which federal prosecutors charged that he accepted lavish gifts from a Florida eye doctor who is his friend in exchange for helping him with a Medicare billing issue.
-The trial ended in a mistrial in 2017, and prosecutors dropped the charges in 2018.
+Menendez's 2015 corruption indictment in which federal prosecutors charged that he accepted lavish gifts from a Florida eye doctor who is his friend in exchange for helping him with a Medicare billing issue was a central issue in the campaign.

 Menendez defended himself by pointing to votes for women's rights and on health care.
 He also attacked Hugin over his time at Celgene, which settled for $280 million on Hugin's watch in 2017 over allegations it promoted cancer drugs that were not approved by the Food and Drug Administration.